 - An inability to afford higher education

 - Expensive costs of living

-- Expensive or limited childcare options
+- · Expensive or limited childcare options

 - An absence of public transportation

 - Fewer resources for remote and online learning

 - Lower parental knowledge or parental support in pursuing higher education

 - Cultural shock that prevents rural students from succeeding in urban settings

 - Fewer high school counselors

 - Limited pathways to certificates or trade programs

 These financial, emotional, and material obstacles are often insurmountable for young adults from rural areas.
 Additionally, for young adults from lower socioeconomic backgrounds, access to higher education is one of the only semi-reliable routes to economic mobility.
 Generation Z, the most racially diverse generation in the United States, also has the highest rate of young adults who are pursuing higher education.
 However, this generation also holds the most student debt and lowest earnings even after completion of higher education.
 This dynamic is further exacerbated by race.
 Black young adults hold the highest rates of student debt and larger student debt balances.
-Inconsistent access to higher education can enhance rural communities by offering new skills, resources, and knowledge.
+Inconsistent access to higher education restricts positive career and economic outcomes for many young adults.
+Access to higher education can enhance rural communities by offering new skills, resources, and knowledge.